Taranum01/Fuzzy-Enhancement-Type-1/README.md

-# Fuzzy-Image-Enhancement-Type-Ⅰ
+# Fuzzy Image Contrast Enhancement

 This project implements a fuzzy logic-based image contrast enhancement method.
 It uses fuzzy sets and inference mechanisms to improve the contrast of images, with a focus on fuzzy edge enhancement and various traditional contrast enhancement methods for comparison.
+The enhancement techniques are particularly tested on an **underwater infrared dataset**, which presents challenges such as low visibility and high noise.

 ## Features